SUVAJITKARMAKAR/SUVAJITKARMAKAR/README.md

 - 👋 Hi, I’m @SUVAJITKARMAKAR
 - 👀 I’m interested in WebDevelopment ; UI / UX ; Coding
 - 🌱 I’m currently learning Full Stack Development using ~ React; ReactNative; node.js & Django.
-- 📫 How to reach me : mail me at suvajit.karmakar@mca.christuniversity.in
+- 📫 How to reach me :  suvajit.karmakar@mca.christuniversity.in

 <!---
 SUVAJITKARMAKAR/SUVAJITKARMAKAR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.